Family Affairs: Final episode

 The final episode of Family Affairs was broadcast on 30 December 2005 in the UK, and on 29 June 2006 in Australia and New Zealand.
 1.3 million people tuned in to watch the final in the UK.

 The episode revolved mainly around the lead up to the Stanley Street New Year's Eve party and the wedding of newcomers Nathan and Eve Fletcher.
 Eileen Callan returned and announced she had won the lottery and was now very wealthy.
 Eileen sold The Black Swann to Rex Randell and bought a house for the Costello family.
 Yasmin and Damian kissed and announced they were a couple.
 Dr Hector Price and George finally became a couple after a falling out with nurse and flatmate Meredith.
-Babs Woods' long-time boyfriend Howard returned.
+Babs Woods's long-time boyfriend Howard returned.

 Hester is murdered by her brother, Rex Randell, after his barmaid Katie saw footage of Rex murdering his late wife.
 After the murder, Rex faced up to Katie; the outcome of the showdown was not shown.
 Doug split from his long-term wife Cat.

 The final scene saw most of the other characters celebrating the New Year.